Search

 [Adapted from: Making It Our Business (2014) from the Centre for Research & Education on Violence against Women & Children]

-Refer: Seek expert advice for safety planning from your local women's shelter or the police.
-Threats of violence should be reported and emergency procedures should be clearly communicated to all employees.
+Refer: Seek expert advice for safety planning from your local women's shelter, victim service organization, or the police.
+Threats of violence should be reported, and emergency procedures should be clearly communicated to all workers.

-Where can I find more information on domestic violence in the workplace?
+Where can I find more information on intimate partner or family violence in the workplace?

 Back to top